 But if you’re using hot paprika, remember to cut the amount in half as it offers more heat than the other types.
 Whichever you use though, both paprika types will work well as a chili powder substitute since it also lends the red color of chili powder.

 Ancho Chili Powder

 Although ancho powder is made from poblano peppers (a type of green chile) that’s been dried and ground, it’s just as capable of providing ample heat to your dishes.
 Ancho chile has a moderate heat level with fruity notes and a light smoky taste.
 But since it’s not mixed with other spices, ancho powder is considerably spicier than chili powder.

-To use as a substitute, begin with half the recipe calls for and add more as suited.
-This backup ingredient is also more suited for adobo recipes, chili pastes, and spice rubs.
+To use as a substitute, begin with half of the recipe calls for and add more as suited.
+This backup ingredient is best to use for adobo recipes, chili pastes, and spice rubs.
 Basically, it’s a suitable replacement for any dish that has a smoky flavor and aroma.

 Crushed Red Pepper

-Adding a teaspoon of hot sauce should be enough to replace the spiciness you’re looking for.
-Still, you might want to take it slow if you’re using this substitute.
-We recommend adding them in small amounts first as the hot sauce could also alter the flavor profile of the dish.
+Adding a few dashes of hot sauce to your recipe should be enough to produce the spiciness you’re looking for.
+We recommend adding this substitute in small amounts first as it could also alter the flavor profile of the dish.